worstpractice/kamel-e2e/README.md

-# kamel's end-to-end testing suite
+# Kamel's end-to-end test suite

 ### How to run (in three simple steps)